Talking in “tongues” – My own sad experience

 What does it mean to be “filled with the Holy Spirit”?

-This is the language of Luke only, and it appears in the gospel of Luke and Acts.
+This is the language of Luke only, and it appears in the gospel of Luke and Acts (most likely written by Luke).
 It appears nowhere else.

 Luke simply means that those who have completely yielded themselves to the workings of the Holy Spirit will be more conscious of Him and will therefore exhibit His presence and workings in greater strength.